 IBCH is a weekly social time when students can meet with me and each other to learn how to build and practice their RF skills.

 The business world is made up of two different business cultures: DF and RF.
 DF (deal focused) cultures are usually found in North America, Northern Europe, Australia, South Africa, and a few other areas of the planet.
-These business people focus on the task during any business transactions or, more in general, during any work context.
+These business people focus on the task during any business transactions or, more in general, in any work context.
 On the other hand, RF (relationship focused) cultures are usually found in most of Asia, most of Africa, Southern Europe, South and Central America.
 These business people focus on building a relationship first.

-I buy coffee to students (limited to 10 coffees per time) and we share thoughts and experiences from our lives – whatever we feel comfortable with.
+I buy coffee for students (limited to 10 coffees per time) and we share thoughts and experiences from our lives – whatever we feel comfortable with.
 The only rule is that you can’t talk about course topics or work issues.
 If you want to discuss that, then come to see me during regular office hours.

-Currently the Coffee Hour is on hiatus.
-If you would like to meet with me individually, please email me at email@example.com…and the coffee is on me.
+Currently, the Coffee Hour is on hiatus.
+If you would like to meet with me individually, please email me at firstname.lastname@example.org…and the coffee is on me.